“ There is the heat of Love, the pulsing rush of Longing, the lover’s whisper, irresistible – magic to make the sanest man go mad”

 ” Without wishing to underestimate the struggle ahead, the fundamentals of long lasting relationships are romance, companionship, love, support and loyalty.
 You have to believe these cross cultural boundaries”

-Do you have any special suggestions, hints or top-secret tips to go with the flow in a CC-Love Relationship?
+Do you have any special suggestions, hints or top-secret tips as to how to go with the flow in a CC-Love Relationship?
 What works for you?

 Looking forward to some inspirations, may you have a week full of romance!